vlevy-netizen/maker-biweekly-updates-app/README.md

 ## Support

 For issues and questions:
-- Check the troubleshooting section
+- Check the troubleshooting section above
 - Review AWS CloudWatch logs
-- Test with Socket Mode locally first
+- Test with a simple curl request to verify the Lambda function